-If you are dismissed after being continuously employed for at least one year, whether on a full- or part-time basis, you are entitled to a written explanation of the reason for the dismissal.
+If you are dismissed after being continuously employed for at least two years, whether on a full- or part-time basis, you are entitled to a written explanation of the reason for the dismissal.
 Section 92 of the Employment Rights Act 1996 says you have such a right when you have been:

 dismissed without notice

 employed on a fixed-term contract which has expired, without being renewed.

 An employer is not obliged to provide written reasons for dismissal unless the employee has made a request orally or in writing.
 A request can be made at any time after dismissal or within the notice period if the employee has been given notice of dismissal.

 If you are dismissed while pregnant, or on maternity or adoption leave, you are entitled to receive written reasons, irrespective of length of service and without having to make such a request.

 Once requested, the employer has to provide written reasons within 14 days.
 The employer is not required to go into great detail as to the reasons for dismissal.
 However, the underlying reasons need to be made clear.
 It is good employment practice for the employer to let the employee know in writing the reasons for dismissal, without being specifically requested to do so.